wesl-ee/gmod-streamstage/README.md

 ![Icon](icon.jpg)

-It's primary intention is to be used to create a virtual-club environment (with multiple visualizers around the room) for use in on-line DJ sets but works fine as a general internet radio / visualizer as well
+Its primary intention is to be used in the creation of a virtual-club environment (with multiple visualizers around the room) for use in on-line DJ sets but works fine as a general internet radio / visualizer as well.

 Features
 --------